avikmaji-am/OFFLINE-RECOGNIZER/README.md

 - **queue :** Used to safely store and transfer recognized text data between the audio callback function and the main program loop.

 - **json :** Used to parse and extract recognized text from the JSON output returned by the Vosk recognizer.
+- **Pyttsx3 :** pyttsx3 is a Python text-to-speech (TTS) library.
+It converts text into spoken audio using your computer’s built-in speech engines.

 ---